SHE HADN’T even noticed it was happening.

 Deadly complications have developed from Brian’s jealousy over the lack of power he has over Alex’s new life.

-There are few things more dangerous than a man used to getting whatever he wants finding out he can no longer have what he once took for granted.
+There are few things more dangerous than a man that is used to getting whatever he wants finding out he can no longer have what he once took for granted.

-Coveting after conquest subsides can lead to dangerous outcomes.
+Coveting after conquest ebbs can lead to dangerous outcomes.

 This post has been updated, current cover by Mirna Gillman of BGS.